 $600 Other monthly payments

 The income is one of the main figures in the debt to income ratio.
 It is very important to know your exact income when calculating your ratio.
-There are many types of income such as overtime, commission, salary, bonus, self-employment income and others.
-The income has to be consistent and provable for it to be allowable.
+There are many types of income such as overtime, commission, salary, bonus, self-employment income and more.
+The income has to be consistent and verifiable for it to be allowed.
 Each program has different requirements, so it is best to talk with a Mortgage Lender if your scenario is a complicated one.

 The credit score is a huge factor in determining which programs the home buyer will qualify for and the allowable ratios assigned to each program.
 It is very important to know what the credit score is before looking for houses so that the home buyer will know what programs are available and the down payment required.

 Find Out How Much Home I Can Afford